Japanese House Construction: Are Akiya Renovations Worth It?

 Are there any government incentives for akiyas?

 Back in December 2023, the Japanese government passed a law to encourage owners to maintain their vacant homes.
-As such, the Japanese government has various incentives and programs to encourage residents and foreigners to buy and renovate these akiyas.
+The law was accompanied by various incentives and programs to encourage residents and foreigners to buy and renovate these akiyas.

 Rent affordability support system: a maximum of 40,000 yen per month to help with rent.